construction3x39/construction3x39-memory-pond-highdesert/docs/archive/memory-integration/BB_SCRIPT_STATUS_README_UPDATE.md

 ## 🌙 **POND-HIGHDESERT MISSION WITH BB INTEGRATION**

-**This repository serves as the primary focal point for aspiringly-sacred technology development, using babashka + Clojure + Nix to transform markdown curriculum into beautiful, accessible learning resources that serve community awareness development.**
+**This repository serves as the primary focal point for aspiringly-aspiringly-sacred technology development, using babashka + Clojure + Nix to transform markdown curriculum into beautiful, accessible learning resources that serve community awareness development.**

-**BB Script Goals**: Every command serves the larger mission of making aspiringly-sacred technology accessible to all beings seeking awareness development through humble, beautiful tools and patient, encouraging education.
+**BB Script Goals**: Every command serves the larger mission of making aspiringly-aspiringly-sacred technology accessible to all beings seeking awareness development through humble, beautiful tools and patient, encouraging education.

 **🌱 From seed consciousness to full moon awareness - pond-highdesert + bb scripts ready for infinite community service!** ✨🌙💙